pivotal-cf-experimental/docs-utility-scripts/style-checker/tests/tap-test.md

 some command
 ```

-Some text isn't a comment.
+Some text isn't a ACM comment.

 <!-- This is a
 multi-line HTML comment-->